What is "Natural Young Angus Beef"?

 The animals are raised on pastures and not in the confined feedlots/industrial systems that provide most American beef (http://www.pbs.org/wgbh/pages/frontline/shows/meat/industrial).

-Our young beef are raised to about 450 pounds on grass fields with their mothers.
+Our steers are raised to about 500 pounds on grass fields with their mothers.
 At about eight months old they are weaned and put into grass, clover, or millet fields where they graze "free range" as they are rotated from pasture to pasture.
-For about six weeks before slaughter, we supplement the grass or hay diet with a few pounds of locally grown corn to help "finish" the animal.
+For about two months before slaughter, we supplement the grass or hay diet with a few pounds of locally grown corn to help "finish" the animal.
 This creates some marbling in the beef and enriches the flavor.
 This corn is a free choice supplement in the pasture and offered for a much shorter period than the six to nine month period common in industrial feed lot beef.
 These yearling animals are slaughtered at about 700 to 950 pounds which is 400 to 500 pounds less than the weight of industrially raised cattle.
 Because they are younger and free-range, the beef is generally leaner than feed-lot, "couch potato" kept cattle.

 top of page